Amasia (supercontinent)

+A February 2012 study predicts Amasia will form over the North Pole, in about 50 to 200 million years, closing the Arctic Ocean, while a 2022 model suggests that it might take as much as 600 million years for Amasia to form as the Pacific closes, and that much of the detail of how and how fast the continents move would depend on the strength of the oceanic lithosphere.

 Alternative scenarios

 Paleogeologist Ronald Blakey has described the next 15 to 100 million years of tectonic development as fairly settled and predictable but no supercontinent will form in that time frame.
-Beyond that, he cautions that the geologic record is full of unexpected shifts in tectonic activity that make further projections "very, very speculative".
+Beyond that, he cautions that the geologic record is full of unexpected shifts in the tectonic activity that make further projections "very, very speculative".
 In addition to Amasia, two other hypothetical supercontinents—Christopher Scotese's "Pangaea Proxima" and Roy Livermore's "Novopangaea"—were illustrated in an October 2007 New Scientist article.
 Another supercontinent, Aurica, has been proposed in more recent times.